 - (a) Generally.
 The prior record level of a felony offender is determined by calculating the sum of the points assigned to each of the offender's prior convictions that the court finds to have been proved in accordance with this section. - (b) Points.
 Points are assigned as follows: - (1) For each prior felony Class A conviction, 10 points. - (2) For each prior felony Class B, C, or D conviction, 6 points. - (3) For each prior felony Class E, F, or G conviction, 4 points. - (4) For each prior felony Class H or I conviction, 2 points. - (5) For each prior misdemeanor conviction, 1 point. - (6) If all the elements of the present offense are included in the prior offense, 1 point. - (7) If the offense was committed while the offender was on probation or parole, or while the offender was serving a sentence of imprisonment, or while the offender was on escape from a correctional institution while serving a sentence of imprisonment, 1 point. - (c) Prior Record Levels for Felony Sentencing.
-Levels are: - (1) Level I 0 points. - (2) Level II At least 1, but not more than 4 points. - (3) Level III At least 5, but not more than 8 points. - (4) Level IV At least 9, but not more than 14 points. - (5) Level V At least 15, but not more than 18 points. - (6) Level VI At least 19 points. - In determining the prior record level, the classification of a prior offense is the classification assigned to that offense at the time the offense for which the offender is being sentenced is committed. - (d) Multiple Prior Convictions Obtained in One Court Week.
-For purposes of determining the prior record level, if an offender is convicted of more than one offense in a single court during one calendar week, only the conviction for the offense with the highest point total is used. - (e) Classification of Prior Convictions From Other Jurisdictions.
+The prior record levels for felony sentencing are: - (1) Level I 0 points. - (2) Level II At least 1, but not more than 4 points. - (3) Level III At least 5, but not more than 8 points. - (4) Level IV At least 9, but not more than 14 points. - (5) Level V At least 15, but not more than 18 points. - (6) Level VI At least 19 points.

+In determining the prior record level, the classification of a prior offense is the classification assigned to that offense at the time the offense for which the offender is being sentenced is committed.

+(d) Multiple Prior Convictions Obtained in One Court Week. - For purposes of determining the prior record level, if an offender is convicted of more than one offense in a single court during one calendar week, only the conviction for the offense with the highest point total is used.

+- (e) Classification of Prior Convictions From Other Jurisdictions.
 Except as otherwise provided in this subsection, a conviction occurring in a jurisdiction other than North Carolina is classified as a Class I felony if the jurisdiction in which the offense occurred classifies the offense as a felony, or is classified as a misdemeanor if the jurisdiction in which the offense occurred classifies the offense as a misdemeanor.
-If the offender proves by the preponderance of the evidence that an offense classified as a felony in the other jurisdiction is substantially similar to an offense that is a

-43 44 misdemeanor in North Carolina, the conviction is treated as a misdemeanor for assigning prior record level points.
-If the State proves by the preponderance of the evidence that an offense is substantially similar to an offense in North Carolina classified higher than a Class I felony, the conviction is treated as the higher class of felony for assigning prior record level points.

-- (f) Proof of Prior Convictions.
-A prior conviction may be proved by: - (1) Stipulation of the parties; - (2) An original or copy of the court record of the prior conviction; - (3) A copy of records maintained by the Division of Criminal Information, the Division of Motor Vehicles, or of the Administrative Office of the Courts; or - (4) Any other method found by the court to be reliable.
+If the offender proves by the preponderance of the evidence that an offense classified as a felony in the other jurisdiction is substantially similar to an offense that is a misdemeanor in North Carolina, the conviction is treated as a misdemeanor for assigning prior record level points.
+If the State proves by the preponderance of the evidence that an offense is substantially similar to an offense in North Carolina classified higher than a Class I felony, the conviction is treated as the higher class of felony for assigning prior record level points. - (f) Proof of Prior Convictions.
+A prior conviction shall be proved by any of the following methods: - (1) Stipulation of the parties. - (2) An original or copy of the court record of the prior conviction. - (3) A copy of records maintained by the Division of Criminal Information, the Division of Motor Vehicles, or of the Administrative Office of the Courts. - (4) Any other method found by the court to be reliable.